calcom/cal.com/README.md

 To get a local copy up and running, please follow these simple steps.

+Here is a [awesome video on how to get calendso up]](https://www.youtube.com/watch?v=TaIQhG8AL0w) and running.

 ### Prerequisites

 Here is what you need to be able to run Calendso.